pingcap/docs-cn/system-variables.md

     - `ON` indicates that primary keys are created as clustered indexes by default.
     - `INT_ONLY` indicates that the behavior is controlled by the configuration item `alter-primary-key`.
 If `alter-primary-key` is set to `true`, all primary keys are created as non-clustered indexes by default.
 If it is set to `false`, only the primary keys which consist of an integer column are created as clustered indexes.

+### tidb_enable_ddl

+- Scope: GLOBAL
+- Persists to cluster: No, only applicable to the current TiDB instance that you are connecting to.
+- Default value: `ON`
+- Possible values: `OFF`, `ON`
+- This variable controls whether the corresponding TiDB server can run DDL statements or not.

 ### tidb_enable_collect_execution_info

 <CustomContent platform="tidb-cloud">